reald/uv-k5-firmware-custom/README.md

 Up to date manual is available in the [Wiki section](https://github.com/egzumer/uv-k5-firmware-custom/wiki)

-## ARDF Manual
+## Manual for ARDF

 Compile with ENABLE_ARDF and preferable with ENABLE_PREVENT_TX.
 To get enough free flash space disable some unneeded TX features (e.g. ENABLE_DTMF_CALLING=0).

 In this firmware ARDF mode is on by default after powering on the device.
-This enables manual gain control (control with up/down from 0..21, default is 17).
+This enables manual gain control (control with up/down from 0 ..
+21, default is 17).
 Gain steps should be roughly 5dB but they are completely uncalibrated.
 Expect surprises everywhere.
+ARDF Mode can be disabled/enabled in the menu (ARDF = OFF/ON).

+Disable squelch first (Menu: Sql = 0), disable dual watch (Menu: RxMode = MAIN ONLY).

-The frequency can be entered by using the number buttons.
+The frequencies can be entered by using the number buttons.

 Choose the used modulation of the foxes in menu "Demod" (e.g. AM).

-Use a narrow bandwidth mode in menu "BW W/N": "U 1K7" is 1.7 kHz, (smallest possible value; shown as "U-") or "NARROWER" which is 2.5 kHz (shown as "N-" in the status bar).
+Use a narrow bandwidth mode in menu "BW W/N": "U 1K7" is 1.7 kHz, (this is the smallest possible value; shown as "U-") or "NARROWER" which is 2.5 kHz (shown as "N-" in the status bar).

-Select number of foxes in menu "NumFox".
-The default is 5.
+Select number of foxes in menu "NumFox" (default = 5, min = 1, max = 9).

-Choose time period of a fox transmission in menu "FoxPer".
+Choose duration time of one fox transmission in menu "FoxDur".
 Default is 60s.
 Modify with up/down in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
 Confirm with menu button.
+Maximum duration is 999.99s.

-By default the device starts with active fox number 1 and a full time period left.
+On system boot the device starts with active fox number 1 and full duration time left.
 In menu "ActFox" the active fox can be changed.
-Every modification will reset the timer, too.
+Every modification here will reset the duration timer.
 Use this for synchronization.

-Unscrew antenna and add a directional antenna.
+Unscrew antenna and add a directional antenna with good front/back ratio.
 Start hunting foxes and have fun.

+Two different ARDF actions can be mapped to function keys:
+* Set manual gain back to default index (e.g. for short press on F2 key)
+* Enable/Disable ARDF function (e.g. for long press on F1 key).

 Notes:
-* Contrary to frequency, modulation and bandwith the ARDF settings (enabled, NumFox, FoxPer) are not stored in the eeprom yet and have to be set every time.
+* Contrary to frequency, modulation and bandwidth the ARDF settings (enabled, NumFox, FoxDur) are *not stored* in the eeprom yet and have to be set every time.
+* Because four bandwidth modes are available (WIDE, NARROW, NARROWER, U 1K7) they cannot programmed with chirp at the moment.
+Chirps default UV K5 profile only supports 1 bit for bandwidth settings.
 * The lowest possible frequency of the receiver chip is 18 Mhz.
 So this is NOT usable on 80 m.
-* If ARDF mode is active any TX is disabled.
+* If ARDF mode is active any TX functionality is disabled.
 However it is recommended to compile with ENABLE_PREVENT_TX=1 to permanently disable TX.
+ARDF receivers with a builtin TX functionality are not permitted in official competitions anyway.

 ## Radio performance